mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2024/2024-06-29-Automation Consulting.md

----
-title: Transforming IT Operations - The Rise of Infrastructure Automation Consulting
-date: 06-28-2024 09:00:00
----

-## Transforming IT Operations: The Rise of Infrastructure Automation Consulting
+# Transforming IT Operations: The Rise of Infrastructure Automation Consulting

 ## Introduction